February 15, 2022

 3. No direct deposit requirement

 Another rule that some traditional bank accounts have is that you must have a direct deposit set up for the account.
-Some banks charge fees if you don’t have this setup.
+Some banks charge fees if you don’t set this up.

-For working adults after college, it’s easy to set up a direct deposit from your job to go into your bank account.
+It’s easy for full-time working adults who have graduated from college to set up a direct deposit to send their paychecks to their bank accounts.
 But when you’re in college, you might not have a regular income or may have a job that doesn’t pay via direct deposit.

-When you’re choosing a student bank account, be sure to choose one that doesn’t have a direct deposit requirement.
+When you’re choosing a student bank account, be sure to choose one that doesn’t have a direct deposit requirement if you don’t have a steady job.
+If you do have stable hours, this may not be as big of a deal.

 4. Strong online and mobile banking

 As a college student, you probably rely heavily on technology to manage your life.
-Your bank account should be no different.
+Your bank account should be no different, especially if you have a busy schedule.

 5. Large ATM network